 UNDERLYING FEELING...
 No matter how long you’ve been juggling, most of the time you will know what it is you are supposed to do.
 It’s that thought, picture, image, dream and bottom-line thing that is not going to go away.
 This is what you must settle once and for all.
 At this point there is no need to go back to juggling.
 You've done that already.
 The idea is to progress in your seeking.
 It won't do you any good to juggle because you'll just be juggling the same things and getting nowhere.
 You've analyzed enough.
 If you don't make a move you will give yourself a reason not to.

 MISSION...
-Once you know the bottom line, it's time to focus on the task at hand.
-This involves all the details of moving, resigning your current job, preparing kids, selling house, etc. This doesn't always make navigating through the specifics easy, but nothing is more unnerving than moving forward indecisively.
-However, once you resign to the underlying feeling, it will naturally propel you forward rather than you trying to muster self-momentum.
-Also, this is the phase when your vision for the mission will begin to come into sharper focus.
-Note: Again, don’t allow the fear of uncertainty to tempt you to go back to juggling.
+Once you know the bottom line, you can focus on the mission.
+This involves all the details of moving, resigning your current job, preparing the kids, selling the house, etc. This doesn't always make navigating through the specifics easy, but nothing is more frustrating than wandering in circles in the valley of indecision.
+Torture!
+However, once you resign to the underlying feeling, it will naturally propel you.
+Other 'm' words come to mind in this phase: the mission, the means, the map, the manpower, and the move to set your mission in motion.
+In this phase your vision will begin to come into sharper focus.
+Don’t allow the fear of uncertainty to tempt you to go back to juggling.
 Focus forward!
-Remember God's word on the matter and all the people, conversations, scriptures, and the unction you have deep inside.
-At this stage, God will show you a video of yourself in the place He has called you to and you'll naturally begin formulating God's strategy for your assignment.
-This is because God will have your total attention.
-You can't watch a video and juggle at the same time.
-The mission phase is something like an out-of-body experience.
-You just wont be able to stop thinking about it.
-In fact, it will powerfully affect your ability to even fairly concentrate on your current assignment.
-In other words, your spirit and thoughts will already be where God is leading you.
+God will show you mental images and live action videos of yourself in the dream He has called you to and you'll naturally begin fine-tuning the strategy for your assignment.
+God will have your full attention.
+Your every thought will be on where He is leading you.
+Your spirit will be projected into the future of your mission.
+It's as if you'll already be there.

-So, as the great prophetic 80’s Rock legend David Lee Roth once said… “You might as well go ahead and JUMP!” (cheesy synthesizer riff here).
+So, as the 80’s Rock legend David Lee Roth once said...
+“You might as well go ahead and JUMP!” (cheesy synthesizer riff here).